Why is this medication prescribed?

 In rare cases, people who used fluticasone for a long time developed glaucoma or cataracts.
 Talk to your doctor about the risks of using fluticasone and how often you should have your eyes examined during your treatment.

 Fluticasone may increase your risk of developing osteoporosis.
 Talk to your doctor about the risks of using this medication.

 Fluticasone may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

-Store your fluticasone inhaler with the mouthpiece down.
+Store your fluticasone aerosol inhaler with the mouthpiece pointing down.
 Store it out of reach of children, at room temperature and away from excess heat and moisture (not in the bathroom).
+If you are using the fluticasone powder for inhalation 50 mcg, you must dispose of the inhaler 6 weeks after opening the foil pouch.
+If you are using the fluticasone powder for inhalation 100 mcg or 250 mcg, you must dispose of the inhaler 2 months after opening the foil pouch.
 Do not store the inhaler near a heat source or an open flame.
 Protect the inhaler from freezing and direct sunlight.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
-Do not puncture the aerosol container and do not throw it away in an incinerator or fire.
+Do not puncture the aerosol container and do not dispose of it in an incinerator or fire.